Updated July 3, 2023

-If you have ever dipped your toes into HTML, I am sure you are familiar with Tags, HTML tags are important as they are what make the World Wide Web work.
+If you have ever dipped your toes into HTML, I am sure you are familiar with Tags; HTML tags are important as they make the World Wide Web work.
 For a marketer, however, tags are important for a different reason – instead of using them to design web pages, marketers use them to add tracking codes and snippets.
-In this post, we will discuss what it is, how it works and how we can use it.
-There is one thing to keep in mind though: most marketers are not web developers and managing multiple tags across many client sites can become a pain easily, GTM tries to solver this issue.
+This post will discuss what it is, how it works, and how we can use it.
+There is one thing to keep in mind, though: most marketers are not web developers, and managing multiple tags across many client sites can easily become a pain; GTM tries to solver this issue.

 What is GTM?